 Whatever you do this Christmas, make sure the gifts you offer, can also be sent through a courier network if required.
 Luckily with the addition of strong transit outers and some decorative cushioning material, most of our products can be transformed into a courier ready gift.
-And some ingenious products like Flexi-Hex bridge the gap between transit and gift, perfectly.

 An effective display or in-store sales promotion can increase sales in excess of 540%.
 And a well-planned hotspot by 229%.
 Not bad for a bit of clever rearranging.